-A key characteristic of the Maine Coon cat breed, is their huge length.
-They should have very long rectangular bodies, and not looked squished in proportions, but instead muscular and long.
+A key characteristic of the Maine Coon cat breed is its huge length.
+They should have very long rectangular bodies, and not look squished in proportions, but instead muscular and long.

 e) Orange Maine Coon Height

-Although no Orange Maine Coon has set any record for being the ‘tallest cat’ (yet!), you can still expect your ‘gentle giant’ to reach between an average of 10-16 inches, if male, and 8-14 inches (20-35cm) if female.
+Although no Orange Maine Coon has set any record for being the ‘tallest cat’ (yet!), you can still expect your ‘gentle giant’ to reach between an average of 10-16 inches:

 How Much Does An Orange Maine Coon Cost?

-If you are keen on owning an orange coloured Maine Coon, expect to be paying top dollar for one.
+If you are keen on owning an orange-colored Maine Coon, expect to be paying top dollar for one.
 This particular cat breed is massively popular and definitely doesn’t come cheap.

 The table below quickly summarises the cost of an Orange Maine Coon: